 This course covers the fundamental concepts of kinematics and kinetics with application to the motion of particles and plane motion of rigid bodies.
-Topics include the rectilinear and curvilinear motion of particles.
-Newton's second law, impulse and momentum methods; impact dynamics of systems of particles; kinematics of rigid bodies; plane motion of rigid bodies; forces and accelerations; and energy and momentum method.
+Topics include the rectilinear and curvilinear motion of particles, Newton's second law, impulse energy and momentum methods, impact dynamics of systems of particles, kinematics of rigid bodies, forces and accelerations.